shivannis/xandr-docs-public/xandr-docs/articles/invest/configuring-a-line-item-to-buy-guaranteed-outcomes.md

 ---
-title : Microsoft Invest - Configuring a Line Item to Buy Guaranteed Outcomes description : Learn how to configure a line item to buy Guaranteed Outcomes which are available on Augmented Line Items (ALI). ms.date: 10/28/2023
+title: Microsoft Invest - Configuring a Line Item to Buy Guaranteed Outcomes
+description: Learn how to configure a line item to buy Guaranteed Outcomes which are available on Augmented Line Items (ALI). ms.date: 10/28/2023
 ---
 # Configuring a line item to buy Guaranteed outcomes in Microsoft Invest